rob040/LEDmatrixClock/README.md

 # LED Matrix Clock a.k.a.
-Marquee Scroller (Clock, Weather, News, and More)
+Marquee Scroller (Clock, Weather, and More)

 ## NOTICE
 This fork enhances the Qrome Marquee Scroller version 3.03 from february 2023, that was developed during 2018-2022 period.